torrejonv/teranode/docs/stores/utxo.md

 5. The UTXO Store sends this information back to the AssetService.
 6. Finally, the AssetService responds back to the UI Dashboard.

-To know more about the AssetService, please check its specific documentation.
+To know more about the AssetService, please check its specific service documentation.

 ## 4.2.
 Block Assembly: